urbit/docs/docs/walkthroughs/source.md

 ## `app/`

 This is where `%gall` apps live.  `%gall` apps are stateful servers, sort of like unix daemons.
-One very familiar one is `app/talk.hoon` which is the source code for `:talk` the urbit messaging transport layer.
+One familiar one is `app/talk.hoon` which is the source code for `:talk` the urbit messaging transport layer.
 And there's also `app/dojo.hoon` — that's your shell.

 ## `arvo/`